evilsysadmin/aws-eks-dummycorp/README.md

 All persistent volumes are disabled by default to keep things simple and reduce costs.
 In production you'd want proper storage for Prometheus and Grafana.

+Spot instances provide excellent cost savings and real-world resilience testing.
+The occasional node termination teaches you proper Kubernetes scheduling and helps validate your application's fault tolerance.

 ---

-This project demonstrates infrastructure as code, Kubernetes, observability, and GitOps patterns.

-It's meant to be a practical example of how to set up a modern platform on AWS.
+This project demonstrates infrastructure as code, Kubernetes, observability, GitOps patterns, and cost optimization strategies.
+It's meant to be a practical example of how to set up a modern platform on AWS without breaking the bank.